 Prisons across the country, including the ACI, are fast becoming geriatric facilities.
-Last year, in partial recognition of this problem, the General Assembly approved amendments to the state's "medical parole" statute to address the geriatric consequences of long sentences.
+Two years ago, in partial recognition of this problem, the General Assembly approved amendments to the state's "medical parole" statute to address the geriatric consequences of long sentences.
 The Sentencing Project has noted that over 30% of the ACI's population consists of people who are 55 years of age and older.
 Prison facilities do not have the means or capability to serve the medical needs of elderly prisoners, and the public is not served in any way by keeping people locked up for decades - and even in some cases for the last years of life - when they clearly represent no threat to society and have just as clearly "served their time."

-It is important to emphasize that eliminating "life without parole" does not mean an offender cannot be kept in prison for life.
-Instead, it will remain up to the parole board to determine - based on a variety of relevant factors - whether the state's interests in public safety, rehabilitation and retribution are met after decades of serving time in prison and warrant release before the individual is left to die there.
-That is where the decision should belong.
-So too with the "second chance" bill, which leaves to the discretion of the court whether to consider a reduction of sentence based on an examination of a variety of factors.
+It is important to emphasize that the "second chance" bill leaves to the full discretion of the court whether to consider a reduction of sentence based on an examination of a variety of factors.
 But to close the door on any opportunity whatsoever for parole - even after a person has served 30, 40 or 50 years in prison - is short-sighted, extremely cruel and wasteful.
-The ACLU therefore urges the committee's support for these two bills.
+The ACLU therefore urges the committee's support for this legislation.